Adaptive Data Collection for Latin-American Community-sourced Evaluation of Stereotypes (LACES)

 In (Figure~\ref{fig:annotation_interface}, \emph{Brazil}), they could select other nationalities that they believed were also stereotypically associated to the given attribute.
-In (Figure~\ref{fig:annotation_interface}, \emph{make strangers feel like family}), participants could propose new attributes for the nationality displayed in the initial pair.
+In (Figure~\ref{fig:annotation_interface}, \emph{make strangers feel like family}), participants could propose new stereotypical attributes for the nationality displayed in the initial pair.

-A distinctive feature of our methodology was its \textbf{adaptive nature}.
-Each new pair generated by participants, was automatically added to the pool of items available for others to evaluate.
-This mechanism created a continuous feedback loop in which participants not only validated existing associations but also expanded the dataset by observing what others participants added previously.
-To initialize the task, we relied on a small curated seed set of \texttt{(nationality, attribute)} pairs derived from the HESEIA dataset~\cite{ivetta2025heseiacommunitybaseddatasetevaluating} which focuses in Argentina.
-The selection of pairs for each participant was random but constrained, introducing prioritization rules to guide the sampling process.
-In particular, it favored pairs that had received fewer than three validations and, when possible, those related to regions geographically or culturally close to the participant.
+Our methodology is characterized by its \textbf{adaptive nature}.
+Each new pair generated by participants was automatically added to the pool of items available for others to evaluate.
+This mechanism created a continuous feedback loop in which participants not only validated existing associations but also expanded the dataset by observing what other participants added previously.